-- A completed letter of intent (see below) must be submitted via FedReporting.com by Thursday, March 4, 2021 at 5:00 PM EST.
+- A completed letter of intent (see below) must be submitted via the online portal within 15 days of the application window opening

-- The following documents must be completed/submitted via FedReporting.com by Thursday, March 18, 2021 at 5:00 PM EST.
+- The following documents must be completed/submitted via the online portal by deadline at 11:59 PM EST.

 - Cover Sheet and Enrollment Information

 - Authorizer Notification

 - Executive Summary

 - Application Narrative

 - Project Specific Narrative and Required Attachments

-- Competitive Preference Priority Plan
+- o Competitive Preference Priority Plan

 - Budget Narrative

 - School Project Budget Template

 - Required Attachments

-- An original copy of the signed Certifications and Assurances must be postmarked (via mail) by Friday, March 19, 2021 to: Charter Choices, ATTN: CSP Grant, 222 N

-Keswick Avenue Glenside, PA 19038.
+- An original copy of the signed Certifications and Assurances must be postmarked (via mail) on the business day following the deadline to: Charter Choices, ATTN: PACSP Grant, 222 N Keswick Avenue Glenside, PA 19038.

 - Additional documents are required for replication or expansion schools.
-Details can be found on page 44 of this RFA under the section titled: Track Record (Expanding or Replicating Schools Only).
+Details can be found on page 40 of this RFA under the section titled: Track Record (Expanding or Replicating Schools Only).
 Not to exceed ten pages double spaced.

 Please Note: Do not attach curriculum, invoices, or any other document not specifically required as an attachment.
-If the applicant wishes to include additional attachments, please email PACSPgrant@pacharters.org with your request for permission and a supporting rationale.
+If the applicant wishes to include additional attachments, please email pacspgrant@pacharters.org with your request for permission and a supporting rationale.
 Without proper authorization from PACSP, extraneous attachments will be removed and not submitted to the PRT.